-The 12th studio album Feel The Misery is gorging with slow, heavy beating rhythms, riffs at every nook and cranny and the slow, drawn out lyrics that go with a Doom Metal production.
-I always thought Nick Holmes of Paradise Lost was the king supreme with the best gummy lyrics drawling skills, but Aaron Stainthorpe takes the cake on Feel The Misery.
+The 12th studio album Feel The Misery is gorging with slow, heavy beating rhythms, riffs at every nook and cranny, and the slow, drawn-out lyrics that go with a Doom Metal production.
+I always thought Nick Holmes of Paradise Lost was the king supreme of gummy lyrics drawls, but Aaron Stainthorpe takes the cake on Feel The Misery.

 Now firmly in the groove, A Cold New Curse follows down that road, but this time with more generic Doom.
-At some point in this lengthy track you kind of wonder where this is going and suddenly a doomish storm of Metal kicks loose.
+At some point in this lengthy track you kind of wonder where this is going, and suddenly a doomy storm of metal kicks loose.
 With some symphonic elements in there, stellar that.
 And then Feel The Misery – the title song – gets going.
 Slowly, slowly beating you into the dust until you move no more.
-The center piece.
-Nice that.

-Feel The Misery looks and feels complete (no pun intended, lol..), but – alas – there are flaws.
-Depending on what equipment you use to listen to the record, Aaron’s voice comes across as somewhat tinny – hiding in the background.
-Also the bass played by Lena Abé somehow fails to come out.
-And – last, but not least – at some point the enforced slowness starts to sound somewhat artificial – difficult to describe this one.
+To wrap this up, Feel The Misery looks and feels complete, but – alas – we certainly found flaws.
+Depending on what equipment you use, Stainthorpes‘s voice comes across as somewhat tinny, kind of hiding in the background.
+Also, the bass played by Lena Abé somehow fails to come out.
+And – last, but not least – at some point, the enforced slowness starts to sound somewhat artificial.
 All of the above is however relatively minor and not much to fuss about.

-None of tracks present qualify as fillers.
+None of the tracks present qualify as fillers, though.
 And this is a difficult feat with no song shorter than five minutes in length.
-There are weaker tracks like A Thorn of Wisdom, but otherwise sounds good.
+There are weaker tracks like A Thorn of Wisdom, but otherwise, things look pretty good.

 My Dying Bride really pulled out all the stops on Feel The Misery.
 And out came a very varied and solid album – no more, no less.
-Going across different Doom styles, it will be a delight to Doomsters, but also any #metal enthusiast alike.
-Even if it comes across as sometimes heavy at times.
-I like it, good job.
-Consume without moderation.
+Going across different Doom styles, it will be a delight to doomsters, but also any metal enthusiast alike.